aguerrera/Garoozis/README.md

     }
     </ul>

+Note that the @Html extensions or any ASP.NET dependencies are not available for use in the .cshtml.
+But you can use good old C# in there.
+In the future, it could be possible to exend the Garoozi's default page model.

-Your source directory should be have the following structure:
+To set up your site, your source directory should be have the following structure:

      Layout
      _layouts/   <- your .cshtml Razor templates will be here.
      _posts/     <- your blog posts will be here.  if you name your file 2011-4-20-My-First-Post.md it will get transformed into the file /2011/4/20/My-First-Post.html